poepoechi/CardMaker/README.md

 # CardMaker

+# V1.1 Changelog:
+  - Images automatically rescale to card size.
+It works but it is not perfect.

 Rough 1.0 version of my cardmaker for a drinking game

 this early version is usable but has some oddities that should be kept in mind: